victor141516/bipbop/README.md

  - `npm i`
  - `npm start`

 I'll probably fail because this is a project I began working on yesterday.
-Also you it won't work if your email or password have exotic characters like `_` (yes, underscore... \*sigh*)
+Also it won't work if your email or password have exotic characters like `_` (yes, underscore... \*sigh*)

 <p align="center"><img width="200" src="https://user-images.githubusercontent.com/5548950/185271182-1275fb99-6592-47e8-a208-420ed43a9f50.png"/><img width="200" src="https://user-images.githubusercontent.com/5548950/185271182-1275fb99-6592-47e8-a208-420ed43a9f50.png"/><img width="200" src="https://user-images.githubusercontent.com/5548950/185271182-1275fb99-6592-47e8-a208-420ed43a9f50.png"/></p>